SirIle/sirile.github.io/_posts/2016-06-08-running-example-voting-app-in-docker-cloud.markdown

 result-app:
   image: 'docker/example-voting-app-result-app:latest'
 voting-app:
-  image: 'ilkkaanttonen/voting-app:latest'
+  image: 'docker/example-voting-app-voting-app:latest'
 worker:
-  image: 'ilkkaanttonen/worker:latest'
+  image: 'docker/example-voting-app-worker:latest'
 {% endhighlight %}
 </figure>

 The lines 3-10 and 11-18 define the loadbalancers.
-With the role *global* they get access to the Docker Cloud endpoints so that they can autoconfigure when something changes. *Result-app* uses the official image whereas *voting-app* and *worker* use the images that were modified.
+With the role *global* they get access to the Docker Cloud endpoints so that they can autoconfigure when something changes.

 ### Deploying the stack